 And there it was, looking resplendent in the Radio Caroline corporate colours of red and white, the MV Ross Revenge, as in: Made in Germany, registered in Grimsby, having sailed in Icelandic and British waters during its days as a fishing trawler when it was owned by Ross Foods and now, the third broadcasting base for Radio Caroline.

-safety instructions were presented to us by our Skipper, Stuart were we allowed to climb on board the ship where we were directed to the mess room for a meet and greet with Albert Hood as well as further instructions about the how the tour would be conducted… oh yes, and a nice cup of tea – I’m not sure if a nice cup of tea is standard however I can say that it was very welcome and always tastes better when someone else makes it!
+Only after the safety instructions were presented to us by our Skipper, Stuart were we allowed to climb on board the ship where we were directed to the mess room for a meet and greet with Albert Hood as well as further instructions about the how the tour would be conducted… oh yes, and a nice cup of tea – I’m not sure if a nice cup of tea is standard however I can say that it was very welcome and always tastes better when someone else makes it!

 Sitting with my mug of tea on one of the swivel chairs at one of the beautifully made long tables, both original fittings from the trawler days, I could practically feel the history of the ship… it was like there were all these famous broadcasting names from a bygone era flying round the room in a kind of Pokemon Go! sort of way… I really did feel like I had stepped into another world.